vedantkingh/LorrowLogger/README.md

 version) Android API 21 i.e Android 5 (Lollipop) or higher.
 The target SDK (i.e the version for which the developers are actually developing their application) is Android API 32 i.e Android 12 (SnowCone).
 LorrowLogger is developed using Android Studio Chipmunk.
-It is developed mainly using XML for front-end and Java for back-end.
+It is developed using Java.
 ## Target Audience
 * **Age group:** 13+
 * **Lifestyle choices:** Any